 - micro-grants (under £1000), as an additional resource for small (maximum turnover £300,000) and unincorporated organisations.

 Once these are in place, we'll expand the support offering to include further capacity building and a policy advisory board.
 We're closed for applications for the first phase.
-We hope to offer a smaller, second phase of grants in late 2023.
+We hope to offer a smaller, second phase of grants in spring 2024.